danilolekovic/leetcode-web/README.md

 ## usage

-- Clone this repository with gh-pages as your branch
+- Fork or clone this repository with gh-pages as your branch. `git clone https://github.com/danilolekovic/leetcode-web.git`
 - Create folders (use - instead of spaces), this will be the name of the problem
 - Run `node build.js`
 - Push to GitHub